 When you are in trouble, Astra offers help mainly through support tickets.
 They have comprehensive documentation as well.
 A dedicated support forum is lacking, though.

-In my experience, a forum would have been great value as it helps to learn more about how to deal with several use cases.
-In my GeneratePress review, I had said that their support forum serves as a great resource.
+In my experience, a forum would have been of great value as it helps to learn more about how to deal with several use cases.
+In my GeneratePress review, I had mentioned how their support forum serves as a great resource.
 It allows you to browse through issues faced by other users, apart from posting your own questions.

 Conclusion

 We have looked at the highlight features of Astra and how well it deals with web performance.
-Also, we have seen the different ways to use the theme – with or without page builders.
-Then we explored how page builders can slow down our site.
+Then we discussed the different ways to use the theme – with or without page builders.
+We also explored how page builders can slow down a WordPress website.

 Can it be the right choice for the next website?
 Mostly yes.
 My experience with this theme has been great so far.
-What is your opinion?
+Share your opinions too.

 In another post, I have written a comparison between Astra and GeneratePress – another popular multipurpose theme that has a lot of things in common with Astra.